 - 2 cups blueberries

-- 2-3 TBSP milk or cream (depending on how thick you like your icing)
+- 2-3 tablespoon milk or cream, (depending on how thick you like your icing)

 - Preheat your oven to 400°F. Combine all crust ingredients except the egg into a large mixing bowl and mix together until well combined.
 Roll into a ball, flatten into a disk, wrap in plastic wrap and chill in the fridge for 30-60 minutes.

 - While the dough is chilling make the fruit filling by placing all the filling ingredients together in a large bowl and mix well.

 - Once the dough has chilled, remove the plastic wrap and roll out to a 12" round circle on a lined baking sheet.